portlandcodeschool/primer/_posts/lessons/2015-03-15-primerBasicLessonPlan1.md

 1. Start-up activity
 2. Review the course syllabus
-	Identify where to locate the syllabus, what the course schedule it, what the expections on assignments are, grading policy 3, Introduction of content and prerequisites
+	Identify where to locate the syllabus, what the course schedule it, what the expections on assignments are, grading policy
+3. Introduction of content
 * Navigation of Treehouse
 * Slack
 * Sublime Text (or Atom)
 4. Check that everyone has all required programs downloaded and a computer to work from